Continuing Education Activity

 - Describe the etiology of craniopharyngioma.

-- Summarize the treatment and management options for craniopharyngioma.
+- Summarize the management options for craniopharyngioma.

 - Explain the importance of improving care coordination on the interprofessional healthcare team to enhance the delivery of care for patients with craniopharyngioma.

 There are two major theories of the development of craniopharyngioma: the embryonic theory and the metaplastic theory.
-These two theories correlate with the two histologic subtypes of craniopharyngiomas; that is adamantinomatous craniopharyngioma (ACP) and papillary craniopharyngioma (PCP).
+These two theories correlate with the two histologic subtypes of craniopharyngiomas, that is, adamantinomatous craniopharyngioma (ACP) and papillary craniopharyngioma (PCP).

 The embryonic theory is related to the development of ACP, which is a more common subtype and can affect all age groups.
 During embryogenesis, there is an outpouching of the ectodermal roof of the stomodeum.
 This outpouching, known as Rathke's pouch, extends cranially towards the floor of the diencephalon to later form the adenohypophysis or anterior pituitary gland.
-While migrating cranially, its extension forms the craniopharyngeal duct which later involutes.
+While migrating cranially, its extension forms the craniopharyngeal duct, which later involutes.
 On some occasions, involution is not total, and remnants of ectodermal cells can be present.
 These embryonic cells can proliferate around the extension of the craniopharyngeal duct and develop into a craniopharyngioma.
 Somatic mutation in the CTNNB1 is proposed to be responsible for ACP development.
-CTNNb1 mutation is a point mutation in exon 3 leading to excessive β-catenin protein thus activating the WNT signaling pathway leading to cell proliferation, invasion and development of a tumor.
+CTNNb1 mutation is a point mutation in exon 3 leading to excessive β-catenin protein, thus activating the WNT signaling pathway leading to cell proliferation, invasion, and development of a tumor.

 Craniopharyngioma has a very high recurrence rate of approximately 50%.
 It also has high survival rates (83% to 96% five-year survival and 65% to 100% 10-year survival) but also carries similar rates of morbidity, with almost all patients developing some sequelae.